Barnabas Sobor

-Barnabas Sobor (born 13 February 2003) is an Indonesian professional footballer who plays as a centre-back for Liga 2 club Persibo Bojonegoro.
+Barnabas Sobor (born 13 February 2003) is an Indonesian professional footballer who plays as a centre-back for Liga Futebol Timor-Leste club Karketu Dili.

 Early life

 Sobor was born on 13 February 2003 in Jayapura, Papua.

 Club career

 As a youth player, Sobor joined the youth academy of Papua United.

+In 2026 Barnabas joined Timor-Leste club Karketu Dili, in preparation for their AFC Challenge League participation.

 International career

 Sobor has represented Indonesia internationally at youth level.
 On 16 September 2022, Sobor made his debut for Indonesia U-20 national team against Hong Kong U20, in a 5–1 win in the 2023 AFC U-20 Asian Cup qualification.

 In October 2022, it was reported that Sobor received a call-up from the Indonesia U20 for a training camp, in Turkey and Spain.